 Looking at the everyday habits of successful people can offer helpful insight into their time-management skills.
 Successful people across all industries and walks of life have different morning routines, but there is one unifier — they all seem to have one.

 Some read, others pray.
-Others browse the news, check their email or hang out with their pets.
-What they do is less important, however, than the fact that they regularly, consistently and ritualistically do the same thing every morning when they wake up.
+Certain people browse the news, check their email or hang out with their pets.
+What they do is less important — the fact that they regularly do the same thing every morning when they wake up is key.
 All of them report that their morning routines set the pace for the day and help them visualize and tackle the day’s priorities.